ESCOMP/mizuRoute/docs/source/tech_note/lake_routing.rst

 **Input fluxes:**

 - Upstream river discharge
-- Direct precipitation or other fluxes onto the lake surface
+- Direct precipitation or other areal fluxes onto the lake

 **Output fluxes:**

-- Evaporation or other fluxes from the lake surface
+- Evaporation or other areal fluxes from the lake
 - Outflow discharge (for exorheic lakes)

 Lake storage evolves dynamically as a function of these fluxes, allowing the model to resolve lake and reservoir behavior over time.